 Economics is what Feynman called a cargo cult science, that is, the outer form looks like science, but it is not science, and it does not work.
 Science is well-defined by material and formal consistency (Klant, 1994, p.
 31).
 Somehow economists messed up both formal theory building and empirical testing.

-The actual situation in economics is that Walrasianism, Keynesianism, Marxianism, and Austrianism are provable false (for IS-LM in particular see 2014).
+The actual situation in economics is that Walrasianism, Keynesianism, Marxianism, and Austrianism are provably false (for IS-LM, in particular, see 2014).
 Therefore, you can test until you are blue in the face without the slightest chance of arriving at a meaningful result.

-All this in turn means than economic policy advice or what economists tell about the market economy has no sound foundation whatsoever.
+All this, in turn, means that economic policy advice or what economists tell about the market economy has no sound foundation whatsoever.
 “In order to tell the politicians and practitioners something about causes and best means, the economist needs the true theory or else he has not much more to offer than educated common sense or his personal opinion.”
 (Stigum, 1991, p.
 30)

 It is pretty obvious that neither orthodox nor heterodox economists have developed the true economic theory.
 The ultimate cause is that economists are scientifically incompetent.*

 Let us take Walrasianism as an example here: “The program is organized around the following hard core propositions:

 HC5.
 Agents have full relevant knowledge.